getodk/docs/odk1-src/getting-started.rst

 =========================

-This document walks you through a very basic setup process, to get you familiar with using Open Data Kit.
+This document walks you through a very basic setup process, to get you familiar with using ODK.

 You will: